Lancelot Addison (Archdeacon of Dorset)

-The Ven.
-Lancelot Farquharson Addison (26 March 1886 – 18 November 1955) was an Anglican priest who was Archdeacon of Dorset from 1948 to 1955.
+Lancelot Farquharson Addison (26 March 1886 – 18 November 1955) was an Anglican priest who was archdeacon of Dorset from 1948 to 1955.

-He was born in Keighley, Yorkshire to Rev. James Salmon Addison, the then-vicar of Holy Trinity Church in Keighley; and Georgiana Harrison Addison.
+He was born in Keighley, Yorkshire to James Salmon Addison, the then-vicar of Holy Trinity Church in Keighley; and Georgiana Harrison Addison.
 He was educated at Leeds Grammar School.
 After a year of studying at University College, Durham, Addison continued his education at Lichfield Theological College.
 He was ordained in 1911.
-Following curacies in Stafford, King's Cross and Brighouse he was Vicar of St Thomas, Halifax and then Cranborne before his Archdeacon's appointment.
-He was appointed Treasurer of Salisbury Cathedral shortly before his death in November 1955, aged 69.
+Following curacies in Stafford, King's Cross and Brighouse he was vicar of St Thomas, Halifax and then Cranborne before his archdeacon's appointment.
+He was appointed treasurer of Salisbury Cathedral shortly before his death in November 1955, aged 69.